Sustainability in Information Technology

 Desktop Computing & Office Equipment

-- For computer purchases, 100% of recommended computers are rated EPEAT Gold.
+For computer purchases, 100 percent of recommended computers are rated EPEAT Gold.
 Procurement includes Energy Star requirements in all RFPs, where available, and offers an exchange program for older printers.

-- Stanford’s primary datacenter has undergone a year-long energy efficiency retrofit resulting in a PUE of 1.4.
+Stanford’s primary datacenter has undergone a year-long energy efficiency retrofit resulting in a PUE of 1.4.
 With our new instrumentation, we have continuous PUE monitoring and automated controls to maximize outside air cooling.
 Additionally, we have fully utilized cold-aisle containment to reduce the amount of cooling needed and have installed variable speed drives on all our air-handling units.
-You can read more about it in 10 Steps to Datacenter Energy Efficiency.

-- Stanford has dozens of smaller server rooms, which we call Satellite Server Rooms, distributed across campus.
+Stanford has dozens of smaller server rooms, which we call Satellite Server Rooms, distributed across campus.
 Most are run by schools and departments rather than IT Services.
 In an effort to understand energy use in these rooms, Stanford studied rooms with different cooling methodologies to determine their efficiency.
 In short, we determined that how you design and run a room can make a 2x difference in how much it costs to run it.
-Study details and results are in Satellite Server Rooms: Taming the Beast.

 Energy Savings Enabled by IT